 It has a built-in PID thermometer, preinfusion, and brews at the correct 9 bars, instead of 15, which is way too much.

 The PID ensures that the temperature is correct when pulling shots or steaming.
 Don’t underestimate how nice this feature is in daily life.
-It means that there is no need for temperature surfing, which is mandatory on all the Italian single-boilers.
+It means that there is no need for temperature surfing, which is mandatory on all Italian single-boilers.

 Preinfusion, is also worth highlighting.
 This, is a feature that is normally only available on much more expensive machines.